csoren/tedmonjr/README.md

 `A - character or zero if none is available`

 ### EditLine
 Returns a line of text from the screen editor.
-Characters are return and terminated with the `CR` character (`$0C`)
+Characters are returned one by one and terminated with the `CR` character (`$0C`)

 Returns:

 `A - character or $0C when no more characters are available`

 # License
-Pointions of this software is covered by the MIT license.
+Portions of this software is covered by the MIT license.
 The source files to which the license applies are clearly.